 But a few companies make dry cat foods that are mostly high-grade meat -- and no grain.
 Among those, Orijen's dry cat food is easily the best you can buy, experts say.
 This Canadian company hires Canadian farmers and fishermen to deliver the ingredients fresh daily: wild-caught fish, cage-free chicken and turkey, as well as fruits and veggies.
 Orijen blends in organs, cartilage and wildflower botanicals to mimic whole prey and wild forage.

 But while there's no grain in sight, Orijen dry cat foods can be pricey.
-Orijen Cat and Kitten Formula (Est. $25 for a 5-lb. bag) is the least expensive variety; Orijen 6 Fish costs $1 more, followed by Orijen Regional Red (Est. $30 for a 5-lb. bag), which lists "boneless wild boar" as its first ingredient.
+Orijen Cat and Kitten Formula (Est. $65 for a 15-lb. bag) is the least expensive variety; slightly pricier varieties are Orijen 6 Fish (Est. $70 for a 15-.lb bag) cat food followed by Orijen Regional Red (Est. $75 for a 15-lb. bag), which lists "boneless wild boar" as its first ingredient.

 Other grain-free or otherwise good quality cat foods rate nearly as highly as Orijen, but at a lower price.
 Wellness Core Grain Free Original Formula (Est. $40 for a 12-lb. bag) earns a perfect rating from one top expert.
 Its ingredients are all human-grade, this expert points out -- and its top ingredients are all quality meat proteins (deboned turkey and chicken, followed by chicken, whitefish and herring meals).
 Wellness' meat meals contain no byproducts, and its fish meals use only natural preservatives.
 Wellness includes proteinated minerals (for better absorption) and probiotics (friendly bacteria) to promote good digestion and immunity.